 - One white common balloon and one small rubber ball cored to a size equal to the outer sheath diameter of the cystoscope

 - Two clips (hemostats or common alligator clips) for ureters.

-- One 10 cc syringe with a 25 gauge tuberculin needle and blue food coloring for demonstrating ureteral patency
+- One 10 cc syringe with a 25 gauge tuberculin needle and orange food coloring for demonstrating ureteral patency

 - Red Sharpie marker to draw details on bladder model